- Off road parking

 Four bedrooms: 1 x king-size double with en-suite shower, basin and WC, 2 x king-size double (one zip/link, can be twin on request), 1 x ground floor single.
 Bathroom with bath, hand-held shower, basin and WC.
 Ground floor shower room with shower, basin and WC.
 Kitchen with dining area.
 Sitting room with woodburner.

 Oil central heating with ground floor underfloor heating and woodburner.
-Electric double oven and hob, microwave, fridge, freezer, washing machine, tumble dryer, dishwasher, TV with Freeview, DVD, CD/radio, WiFi, selection of books, games and DVDs.
+Electric double oven and hob, microwave, fridge, freezer, washing machine, tumble dryer, dishwasher, TV with Freeview, DVD, CD/radio, WiFi, selection of books and games.
 Fuel, power and fuel for woodburner inc. in rent.
 Bed linen and towels inc. in rent.
 Travel cot and highchair.
 Off road parking for 4 cars.
 Shared lockable bike storage.
 Enclosed decked area with furniture, shared front courtyard with furniture and BBQ.
 Sorry, no pets and no smoking.
 Shop and restaurant 2 miles, pub 1 mile.
 Note: Brook 50 yards from property.
 Note: As property is on a working livestock farm, there will be some associated sounds and smells.

 - Last minute

 Forest of Dean 2 miles; Gloucester 9 miles; Ross-on-Wye 13 miles.